Three men killed in Pennsylvania car explosion, officials say

 Residents were asked to avoid the area, and people who live nearby were asked to shelter in place.
 A shelter was set up at an elementary school and authorities said it would remain open on Sunday night.

 The federal Bureau of Alcohol, Tobacco, Firearms and Explosives is taking the lead on the investigation with the assistance of the FBI and local authorities.
-Officials haved asked anyone with information about the case to call (888) ATF-BOMB (283-2662).
+Officials have asked anyone with information about the case to call (888) ATF-BOMB (283-2662).

 The Associated Press contributed to this report.